Shemsazatator/Framework/README.md

   - Make directly drink or eat if the player is thirsty or hungry and there is food in the pinv
   - When the player die, no spawn menu but he respawns on the hospital of his side
   - Put a wall limit to separate them
-  - Test duration of music from addExperience file and deathscreen
   - Check paycheck
   - Check music on player dead